graciezeller/canvassing_qr/README.md

 ## For a dynamic QR code

-Adjust config.txt so it contains your link.
+Adjust [config.txt](config.txt) so it contains your link.

-Run generate_qr.py, and link the code to [index.html](index.html).
+Run generate_qr.py, and link the code to [index.html](index.html), (e.g., https://graciezeller.github.io/canvassing_qr/index.html).
 Your repo must be a public page in order for this to work.

-Now, you can adjust the link in config.txt to change the linked destination.
+Now, you can adjust the link in [config.txt](config.txt) to change the linked destination.